I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 – Browse unusual goods and curiosities at Paxton Gate.

-This is also the best neighborhood for vintage shopping!
-You are also an arm’s throw from the Castro, another alternative neighborhood and the center for the LBGTQ+ community in SF.
+This is also the best area to stay in San Francisco for vintage shopping!
+You are also a stone’s throw from the Castro, another alternative neighborhood and the center for the LBGTQ+ community in SF.

 Top Things to do in Haight-Ashbury